Typical A-level offer

-The information on this page relates to September 2016 entry.
-For 2017 information, including grade requirements, please check our prospectus.
+The information on this page relates to September 2019 entry.
+For 2020 information, including grade requirements, please check our prospectus.

 Why study Mathematics with Accounting & Finance at Aberystwyth?

-The School of Management and Business has arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
-We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding.
+- The Aberystwyth Business School has arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
+We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding

-Some Mathematics modules are available through the medium of Welsh.
+- Some Mathematics modules are available through the medium of Welsh.
 Further details may be obtained from the Department of Mathematics.

-Students at the Aberystwyth University School of Management and Business are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.
+Students at the Aberystwyth Business School are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.

 Over 75% of full time members of teaching staff are qualified to PhD level.
 Most are currently research active, meaning that students benefit from being taught ‘new’ knowledge in their chosen field of study as well as recognized literature.
 The School also employs part-time and full time staff devoted purely to teaching.
 Many part-time staff combine teaching duties with consultancy and business activities, ensuring that students have access not only to up to date research but the latest applied knowledge.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 |Accounting And Finance For Specialists||AB11220||20|